mkirkines/space4x/README.md

 - Left-Click on a hex tile to move the spaceship there.
 - Use W, A, S, D to scroll around the map.
 - Right-Click on a star to display a popup-menu containing information about that star.
 - Left-Click and hold on the popup-menu to drag it to another position.
-CLose it by clicking on "X"
+Close it by clicking on "X"
 - ESC-Key quits the game
 - F untoggles fullscreen and vice versa.